 Common concerns with allowing pets in rentals

 There is nothing inherently wrong with pets.
 In fact, they make the lives of many humans better in multiple ways, whether it be as service animals or simply adored companions.
-Even still, most landlords fear the potential cost of pet damage, including removing odors from a property between tenants.
+Even still, most landlords fear the potential additional operational costs from pet damage, including removing odors from a property between tenants.

 If you’re worried about the reactions and perceptions of other tenants, though, you can rest easy that renting to pet owners is unlikely to cause a big problem.
 According to data collected through surveys conducted by Apartments.com in 2014, the number of renters who are pet owners had increased to 72% from 43% in 2012 and they are ardently seeking pet-friendly places.
 When it comes to renters without pets, 75% of survey respondents said they either enjoy living in a pet-friendly building or don’t have a preference.